LoganScott299/SpamStoppers/README.md

 **Spam Words List**

- The default list of spam words used in this project (common_spam_words.txt) is borrowed from:
+The default list of spam words is borrowed from [Prasidhda Malla, GitHub Gist](https://gist.github.com/prasidhda/13c9303be3cbc4228585a7f1a06040a3#file-common-spam-words-2020)

- Prasidhda Malla, GitHub Gist: https://gist.github.com/prasidhda/13c9303be3cbc4228585a7f1a06040a3#file-common-spam-words-2020

- If needed, you can replace this file with another .txt list of phrases
+If needed, you can replace `common_spam_words.txt` with another `.txt` list of phrases.

 **Requirements**